 For all these years, APDP has always reinforced the educational needs of the patient with chronic diseases, particularly people with diabetes.

 As a result, APDP was recognized, in 2009, as the first International Diabetes Federation Centre of Education in the world.

-APDP is also a certified Centre of Reference for Pediatric Diabetes for 2011/2012
+APDP is also a certified Centre of Reference for Pediatric Diabetes.

 To provide social assistance to people with diabetes

 To provide training courses for healthcare professionals, people with diabetes, their families and carers

 APDP develops its activity in four major areas:

 Fighting for the rights of people with diabetes in society.

 Co-operating with other associations and national structures in the pursuit of their goals regarding people with diabetes's interests.